-10. An executive authority-

-- (a) is politically accountable for every institution within its functional area; - (b) must establish clear relationships, and facilitate co-operation, co-ordination and communication, with the head and other employees of the institution; - (c) must facilitate co-operation, co-ordination and communication with other executive authorities in the same and other spheres of government; - (d) make the appointments as provided for in section 13 and, in the case of municipal institution, also those provided for in section 21; - (e) must hold the head accountable for the administration of the institution; - (f) must ensure that an employment contract and a performance agreement are concluded with the head, as provided for in section 13(3); - (g) must evaluate the performance of the head annually; - (h) must ensure that the head's role and responsibilities are aligned with the core objectives of the institution; - (i) may appoint or deploy staff to the office of that executive authority and special advisers as provided for in section 20; - (j) may exercise other powers and must perform other duties conferred or imposed on the executive authority by this Act.
+- 10. An executive authority- - (a) is politically accountable for every institution within its functional area; - (b) must establish clear relationships and facilitate co-operation, co-ordination and communication, with the head and other employees of the institution; - (c) must facilitate co-operation, co-ordination and communication with other executive authorities in the same and other spheres of government; - (d) makes the appointments as provided for in section 13; - (e) must hold the head accountable for the administration of the institution; - (f) must ensure that the heads of institutions within its functional area establish 35 and maintain a service charter; - (g) must evaluate the performance of the head annually; - (h) must ensure that the head's role and responsibilities are aligned with the core objectives of the institution; - (i) may exercise other powers and must perform other duties conferred or 40 imposed on the executive authority by this Act.